nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Technical Acknowledgement Only ##

-This uses only the infrastructure acknowledgement flag set to true.
+This requires only the infrastructure acknowledgement flag in the handling specification extension to be set to "true".
+The business acknowledgement flag in the handling specification extension may be set to "false" or not present.

 **Flow where issue is detected at infrastructure (technical) level**